salehinRafi/learning_esversion6/README.md

 Destructuring is a convenient `way of extracting multiple values from data stored` in :
 * (possibly nested) objects
 * and Arrays.

+## Classes
+Classes are in fact `special functions`, and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.

 ## Make sure
 1. No mutable data [Promise](https://scotch.io/amp/tutorials/javascript-promises-for-dummies)